Frequently Asked Questions

 The earlier you declare a major, the more focused your academic experience can be.
 Declaring a major early also helps keep you on track to graduate in a timely way.
 Declaring too early, however, can lead you to change majors multiple times.
 The Undergraduate Academic Advisors are available to sit down with you and help you think through your academic goals.
 When you are ready to declare a major or a minor or to switch majors or minors, please complete and submit the Change of Curriculum Form

 It helps to be prepared before you meet with your Undergraduate Academic Advisor or your program major faculty advisor.
 First-year and sophomore advising guides and a list of general education requirements are available to you on the UIS General Education website.
 Your program major can provide you with your upper level major requirements and when they will be offered.
 By combining your gen ed requirements and major requirements, you will be able to determine your course options at UIS.
 In addition to reading about the requirements and fleshing out your plan, we recommend that you meet with an advisor prior to registering for courses, and first year students will be required to meet with an Undergraduate Academic Advisor prior to registering for courses.
 When you meet with an advisor, please come prepared with an idea of the classes you need and want.

-Transfer students and CAP Honors students are NOT responsible for Comparative Societies courses.
+Students who transfer to UIS with 30+ hours and CAP Honors students are NOT responsible for Comparative Societies courses.
 They may take the courses, but space is limited and freshmen should be given first priority.

 You are!
 You assume final responsibility for course scheduling, program planning and successful completion of graduation requirements.
 Maintaining a positive relationship with your Undergraduate Academic Advisor and with your program major and/or minor advisor(s) is key to meeting this responsibility.